mavity/binaryen-fork/docs/rust/vision/arena-ownership.md

 - Threading rules:
   - `StringInterner` is safe to use from multiple threads on the current implementation (it uses `RwLock` internally); concurrent `intern` calls for the same string will return the same pointer.
-  - `Arena` is NOT guaranteed thread-safe in the current implementation; callers that share an `Arena` across threads should protect operations with a mutex or ensure thread-safety in the caller.
+  - `Arena` is thread-safe in the current implementation: allocations are protected by an internal `Mutex`.
    - `Arena` is thread-safe with the current implementation; allocations are protected by an internal mutex.

 Recommended reviewer checklist for FFI changes